UWNETLAB/dcss_supplementary/README.md

 The book contains several chapters on contextual embeddings models, including how to train a variety of different types of embedding models over long time periods (e.g., over 100 years of large-scale text data).

 Not everyone has access to the computational resources needed to train models like these, and there are very good reasons (e.g., limiting energy use) to avoid re-training them needlessly.
-As such, my students and I have made all of the contextual embedding models we've trained for this book and for a few related projects available here.
-These models were trained in my lab using our own servers, and will be updated over time as new data is released.
+My students and I trained a collection of embedding models for this book and for a few related projects in my lab using our own servers.

-The `pretrained_models` directory contains the models we trained for the Canadian Hansard and 120 years of academic scholarship on democracy and autocracy (see McLevey, Crick, Browne, and Durant 2022 "[A new method for computational cultural cartography: From neural word embeddings to transformers and Bayesian mixture models](https://onlinelibrary.wiley.com/doi/abs/10.1111/cars.12378)").
+We previously distributed the models we trained for the Canadian Hansard and 120 years of academic scholarship on democracy and autocracy (see McLevey, Crick, Browne, and Durant 2022 "[A new method for computational cultural cartography: From neural word embeddings to transformers and Bayesian mixture models](https://onlinelibrary.wiley.com/doi/abs/10.1111/cars.12378)") via Git LFS in the `pretrained_models` directory.
+They were too large to keep in the repository, so that directory is currently an empty placeholder.
+If you need the pretrained models, please [file an issue](https://github.com/UWNETLAB/dcss_supplementary/issues) and we will arrange access.
+The notebooks that train models from scratch (e.g., Chapter 31) write their outputs to the `models/` directory in this repo.

 # INSTRUCTOR RESOURCES